adafruit/wreath-of-khan-2025/README.md

 ## Features

-- Electronic lighting effects
+- NeoPixel lighting effects (You can either use WLED with one of the Adafruit Sparkle Motion boards or have the Qualia drive pixels)
-- Interactive display elements
+- 4" 720x720 IPS display for displaying images or animations
-- Star Trek-themed design
+- Leave 2025 with great humor and a good looking home decoration

 ## Setup Instructions